 Google is none too pleased.

 “They want to make it harder for manufacturers to sell Android devices.
 Instead of competing by building new features or devices, they are fighting through litigation,” Google chief legal officer David Drummond remarked in a September blog post following a similar legal deal.

 For its part, Microsoft argues that this doesn't make it harder to make devices.
 In fact, it's easy to do right: Simply negotiate a license to Microsoft's patents, as everyone else has done.

-"For those who continue to protest that the smartphone patent thicket is too difficult to navigate, it's past time to wake up," Microsoft on a company blog announcing the latest patent deal.
+"For those who continue to protest that the smartphone patent thicket is too difficult to navigate, it's past time to wake up," wrote Brad Smith and Horacio Gutierrez, legal counsel for Microsoft on a company blog announcing the latest patent deal.